fiftynineseconds/MailMinerGraph/README.md

 # MailMinerGraph

+[!WARNING]
+This repository was entirely AI generated, including this README.

 MailMinerGraph extracts **email metadata** from a **Microsoft 365 mailbox** using the **Microsoft Graph API**.
 It collects details like **senders, recipients, dates, folders, and more**, exporting them to a **CSV file** for further analysis.

 ## 🚀 Installation